Submitty/submitty.github.io/_docs/developer/getting_started/vm_install_using_vagrant.md

     | grader | grader | Limited access grader submitty user |
     | student | student | Student submitty user |

+   Note that there are many more student and grader users on the VM; you may log in as any of them using their **User ID** as the username and password.
+   The easiest way to see the list of users is to log in as an instructor, access a course, and click **Manage Students** or **Manage Graders**.

-4. The VM has the following four courses by default and they are all part of the current semester:
+5. The VM has the following four courses by default and they are all part of the current semester:

     * tutorial
     * sample